 - On the day before your surgery, drink only clear fluids.

-- Sometimes, you may take a special laxative on the day before your surgery.
+- Sometimes, you may be asked by your provider to take a special laxative on the day before your surgery.
 This will clean the contents out of your colon.

 On the day of your surgery: